Do Organizations Need to Pay Employees During Onboarding?

-When done right, onboarding is one of the most important and impactful first steps in an employee’s new position.
+When done right, employee onboarding is one of the most important and impactful first steps in an employee’s new position.
 While onboarding processes may vary at different organizations, do employers have to pay employees for the time spent during onboarding?
 Read on to find out.

 Reminder: What is Onboarding?